hitachi-vantara/terraform-provider-hitachi/docs/resources/vsp_hostgroup.md

 # Hitachi VSP Hostgroup Resource
 #
 # This section defines a Terraform resource block to create a Hitachi VSP hostgroup.
-# The resource "hitachi_vsp_hostgroup" represents a hostgroup on a Hitachi Virtual
+# The resource "hitachi_vsp_hostgroup" represents a hostgroup on a Hitachi VSP One SDS Block
 # Storage Platform (VSP) and allows you to manage its configuration using Terraform.
 #
 # Customize the values of the parameters (serial, hostgroup_number, hostgroup_name,